cerner/terra-toolkit/docs/TerraToolkitUpgradeGuide-v4.0.0.md

 This document will provide information on upgrading from terra-toolkit 3.x to 4.0.0.

 ## Terra Scripts
 The scripts provided by Terra Toolkit v3 used `tt:` prefixes.
-It was found `:` causes incorrect .bin generation on windows devices so these scripts have been updated to use the prefix `tt-`.
+It was found `:` causes incorrect .bin generation on Windows devices so these scripts have been updated to use the prefix `tt-`.
 ```diff
 -    "aggregate-translations": "tt:aggregate-translations",
 +    "aggregate-translations": "tt-aggregate-translations",